EA3CV/dxspider_update/README.md

 # Notes / References

 Remember that the alternative script is only for updating.
-For a new installation, see the development of Yiannis Panagou, SV5FRI at:
+For a new installation, look at the development of Yiannis Panagou, SV5FRI at:

 - https://github.com/glaukos78/dxspider_installation_v2